 Coros Pace 2

-The Coros Pace 2 is a fantastic mid-level sports watch with comparable specifications to the Garmin Forerunner 245.
+The Coros Pace 2 is a fantastic mid-level sport watch with comparable specifications to the Garmin Forerunner 245.
 It’s a good improvement from a Fitbit to something a little more competent.
 Its lightweight and thin form, along with carefully crafted controls, make it ideal for smaller men’s wrists or activities that need flexibility.

 With GPS backed by two additional satellite positioning systems, it also offers excellent location-tracking capabilities for runners, cyclists, and swimmers.
 While dedicated athletes may choose the higher-end Coros Apex, it is a great option for anybody looking for a reliable device to help them stay on track with their training.